erbalo/go-training/chapter3/README.md

 }
 ```

-The mutex unlock is guaranteed to run before the method exists.
+The mutex unlock is guaranteed to run before the method exits.

 You can have multiple defers and they get executed in a LIFO fashion so the following function will print `1,2,3`: